ConnectingDotsInfotech/chottulink-ios-sdk/README.md

 ## 📋 Changelog

-### Latest – v1.0.1 (June 29, 2025)
+### Latest – v1.0.2 (July 8, 2025)

-- ✅ Added Apple Silicon (arm64) and Intel (x86_64) simulator support
+- ✅ Added `resolveDynamicLink` method with async/await support
+- ⚠️ Deprecated `createDynamicLink` completion handler in favor of async version
+- 🔧 Updated delegate method to include originalURL in metadata
-- 🛠️ Improved XCFramework compatibility for modern Macs
+- 🛠️ Improved type safety and error handling
+- ✅ Maintained backward compatibility

 [View full changelog →](https://github.com/ConnectingDotsInfotech/chottulink-ios-sdk/blob/main/CHANGELOG.md)

 > [!NOTE]
-> This is our first release, and we welcome your feedback and suggestions for future improvements.
+> **Migration Notice**: If you're using the completion handler version of `createDynamicLink`, consider migrating to the new async/await API for better performance and modern Swift practices.
+The completion handler version is deprecated but will continue to work for backward compatibility.
+>
 > Please report any issues or feature requests on our [GitHub Issues](https://github.com/ConnectingDotsInfotech/chottulink-ios-sdk/issues) page.